 The statement above is all you need to remember.
 Once you understand what each term means in regards to Wikipedia, you will easily be able to tell if a topic is notable enough.

 I put this guide together as notability is commonly misunderstood, both by newbie and experienced editors.
-Wikipedia’s guidelines on notability are long and difficult to understand.
-This guide breaks things down into easily understood terms that anyone can understand.
-After all, you just want to create a Wikipedia article, not create a flux capacitor (yes, I aged myself with the Back to the Future reference).
+Wikipedia’s guidelines on notability are long and hard to follow.
+This guide breaks things down in plain English.
+After all, you just want to create a Wikipedia article, not create a flux capacitor.
+And yes, I aged myself with the Back to the Future reference.

 However, if you are a bookworm and like to read volumes of rules and guidelines, I have included all Wikipedia guidelines on notability at the end of this guide.
-Feel free to read them, study them, burn them, or whatever.
+Read them if you want, but I sum most of them up throughout various articles posted to this blog.

-Significant coverage means that the topic is covered by numerous sources and those sources cover the topic “in-depth.”
+Significant coverage means that numerous sources cover the topic and those sources cover the topic “in-depth.”

 Here’s an example: